 Have you been treated differently than other employees?
 Are you judged not on the merit of your performance, but by your supervisor’s biases and prejudices?
 Have you been subjected to harassment or ridicule because you have a different background or religion than your coworkers?
 Did you complain about discrimination or harassment, only to experience retaliation?
 Each of these situations could constitute illegal discrimination, harassment, or retaliation.

-Houston employment lawyers Kalandra N. Wheeler, Robert J. Wiley, and Julie St. John represent workers in discrimination, harassment, and retaliation cases against their employers.Race and National Origin Employment Discrimination
+Houston employment lawyers Kalandra N. Wheeler and Robert J. Wiley represent workers in discrimination, harassment, and retaliation cases against their employers.Race and National Origin Employment Discrimination

 Race and national origin discrimination are prohibited by a number of laws, including Title VII of the Civil Rights Act of 1964 and the Texas Labor Code.
 Employees are protected against discrimination on the basis of any race, regardless of whether it is Black, White, Hispanic, Asian, or any other.
 National origin discrimination includes protection against discrimination based on national origin, one’s perceived national original, or accent.